 Master in Advanced Architecture – MAABack to the list

-The IAAC in Barcelona offers an international Master program in Advanced Architecture (MAA), oriented towards architects, engineers and designers from all over the world eager to imagine the future of our cities and societies and committed to build it in the present.
+The IAAC in Barcelona offers an international Master programme in Advanced Architecture (MAA), oriented towards architects, engineers and designers from all over the world eager to imagine the future of our cities and societies and committed to build it in the present.

 Being the first Master in Advanced Architecture in the world, the IAAC’s MAA has now reached its 18th edition.
 During this time IAAC has received over 1000 students from more than 70 countries, making it an exceptionally international and multicultural place.